JBibu/docker_compose_scripts/README.md

 Docker Compose management scripts for developers.
 These scripts help you deploy and manage docker compose instances with reliable configurations and developer-friendly workflows.

+⚠️ Known Regression in Docker Buildx
+This project may be affected by a regression in recent buildx versions (docker/buildx#3328).

 ## What This Is

 A collection of Docker Compose management scripts for development.